Makhmud-egp/python-beginner-scripts/README.md

+# Python Beginner Scripts

 This repository contains beginner-friendly Python scripts I’m creating while learning.

 ## About This Project
-This is my Python learning journey - from absolute beginner to strong junior developer.
+This is my Python learning journey — from absolute beginner to strong junior developer.

-### Scripts in this Repo:
+## Scripts in This Repo
-- **greater.py** - Greets the user by name.
+- **greeter.py** – Greets the user by name.
-### Tool Used:
+- **tip_calculator.py** – Calculates the tip and total bill based on user input.
+- **math_quiz.py** – Asks a simple math question and checks your answer.

+## Tools Used
 - Python 3
-- Git & Github
+- Git & GitHub

+---

-Stay tuned - new scripts will be added weekly.
+Stay tuned — new scripts will be added weekly!